Last Updated on August 16, 2023 by Janine

 Bathroom Attendants

 A lot of public restrooms in Mexico have a fee — usually 3 to 5 pesos.
-In some cases the fee is “suggested” and other times it is required.
+In some cases, the fee is “suggested,” and other times it’s required.

-Sometimes there is no fee but you will encounter women in the restroom handing out toilet paper and paper towels and performing light cleaning.
+Sometimes there is no fee, but you will encounter women in the restroom handing out toilet paper and paper towels and performing light cleaning.
 It’s customary to tip these women a few pesos.
-I usually give them about 5.
+I usually give them 5-10 pesos.

 Just like back home, it’s standard to tip hair stylists.
 I usually tip 10-20% of the service cost, but of course, it’s up to your discretion

-Tipping in spas is standard as well.
-If you go for a manicure, a massage, etc, a 10-20% tip is standard.
+Tipping in spas is also standard.
+If you go for a manicure, a massage, etc., a 10-20% tip is standard.

 I hope you find this advice about tipping in Mexico helpful.
 I always find it handy to have a point of reference for tipping so I don’t accidentally offend anyone!